FastLane-Labs/atlas-operations-relay/specs/README.md

 **41xx** **(Auction other error):**
 - 4100: auction for this user operation has already ended
 - 4101: auction for this user operation is ongoing
+- 4102: solver is already participating in this auction

 ### 5xxx (Bundle related error)